luizfilipe/node-tictactoe-p2p-app-js/README.md

 Next steps:

-  Build an localhost CPU player with minimax IA
+  * Build an localhost CPU player with minimax IA
-  Updata AppJS
+  * Update AppJS

 These license information below is only applied at **data/content** scripts and assets